Skip to content

 Task Definition

-Define your tasks using the mageflow task decorators:
+Define tasks using the mageflow task decorators:

 @hatchet.task(name="process-data", input_validator=YourModelA)